 Centered around 2 short videos, “What is Cancer?” and “Cancer is the Worst”, H.O.P.E. offers three components – education, compassion and action – that together build understanding and lifelong skills of respect and acceptance for all people in school and the community.

 The first video, “What is Cancer?”, shares age-appropriate basic knowledge about childhood cancer while the second video, “Cancer is the Worst”, allows the participant the privilege of seeing into the hearts and minds of cancer fighters who are battling this life changing disease.
 All videos are positive and share information in age appropriate ways.
 Responses to these videos have been extremely positive from all ages.

-Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about cancer which breaks down barriers so that youth can talk openly with each other about this deadly disease.
+Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about childhood cancer and breaks down barriers so that you and your “village” can talk openly with each other.

-The H.O.P.E. team also offers strategies for how youth can become a H.O.P.E. ambassador at their school.
-In addition, there an important connection between H.O.P.E. and STEM education by inviting students to apply their knowledge of science in a real-world environment.
+The H.O.P.E. team also offers strategies for how youth can become a H.O.P.E. ambassador at their school and in their community.
+In addition, there is an important connection between H.O.P.E. and STEM education by inviting students to apply their knowledge of science in a real-world environment.

-Resource boxes with pre and post activities are available to participants.
-Concrete examples of activities are supplied under each standard that are aligned with Common Core, Science and Counseling standards.
-The Ways to H.O.P.E. poster is available to display where they would like to do so.
+Resource boxes with pre and post activities are available to participants upon request.
+The Ways to H.O.P.E. poster is available to display in the best location.